Cisco Service and Application Module for IP User Guide

 Status LED

-When you power up the SAMI, it initializes various hardware components and communicates with the supervisor engine.
-The Status LED indicates the supervisor engine operations and the initialization results.
-During the normal initialization sequence, the Status LED changes from off to red, orange, and green.
+When you power on the SAMI, it initializes various hardware components and communicates with the supervisor engine.
+The status LED indicates supervisor engine operations and initialization results.
+During the normal initialization sequence, the status LED changes from off to red, orange, and green.

-Note For information on the supervisor engine LEDs, see the Cisco 7600 Series Router Module Installation Guide.
+Note For information about supervisor engine LEDs, see the Cisco 7600 Series Router Module Installation Guide.

 Table 1 Status LED Description